alphagov/govuk-design-system/src/components/button/index.md

 Align the primary action button to the left edge of your form.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not decrease the height or target area of buttons.
+This is to make sure users can easily interact with buttons.
+This is to comply with WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

 There are 2 ways to use the button component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

 ### Default buttons